Summer Flower Show

 Always a seasonal highlight at Phipps, Garden Railroad — a delightful annual display in which model trains chug through living landscapes sprinkled with lush groundcover, sedums and other low-growing plants, passing through cities, towns and farmlands dotted with beautifully hand-crafted models and figurines — will soon be one of several locomotive showcases to grace the Conservatory.
 New thrills, in fact, will be found around nearly every corner as multiple rooms are transformed into hubs of energy and activity as trains travel in, around and over gorgeous displays of flowers, topiaries and tropical plants.
 There will also be plenty of surprises to be found as various interactive features add to the fun.

-Summer Flower Show: Glass in the Gardens, which runs through Oct.
-6, will be open from 9:30 a.m. to 5 p.m. daily and until 10 p.m. on Fridays.
-Admission is $15 for adults, $14 for seniors and students, and $11 for children (two – 18).
-Members and kids under two enter free.
-Adding to the enchantment, Butterfly Forest will be open through Sept.
-2, offering you a chance to see gorgeous species such as Monarchs and Zebra Longwings emerge from their chrysalises and take flight.
+Summer Flower Show, designed by Phipps staff Jordyn Melino, Laura Schoch and Curt Pesanka, runs through Oct.
+5. Hours are 9:30 a.m. – 5 p.m. daily and until 10 p.m. on Fridays.
+Admission is $15 for adults, $14 for seniors and students, and $11 for children (2 – 18).
+Members and kids under 2 enter free.

 Other Featured Exhibits & Events